lindellk/ai-guiding-principles/README.md

 ### Default Mode: No AI.

 Only use AI with intentionality, using the guiding principles below.
-Even if a use falls into the “Acceptable Uses,” consider whether the use is important enough to warrant resorting to a product that causes harm and rewards bad actors.
-This does not mean that I will be AI-phobic – there are lots of Acceptable Uses.
+Even if a use falls into the “acceptable uses,” consider whether the use is important enough to warrant resorting to AI, given its potential harms.
+This does not mean that I will be AI-phobic – there are lots of acceptable uses.
 It just means that I will affirmatively decide each time I turn to AI whether the conditions for use are met.

 ### Acceptable Uses of AI:

-Below are uses of AI that, overall, fit within AI’s core skill set and have a lower risk of contributing to AI Slop or outsourcing too much thinking to AI.
+Below are uses of AI that, overall, I believe fit within AI’s core skill set and have a lower risk of contributing to AI Slop or outsourcing too much thinking to AI.
 It is certainly non-exhaustive (no list of possible AI uses could be comprehensive), and there are also uses that fall into multiple buckets.
 These are intended to be broad categories organized roughly by type of task.

 #### 1. Translation of Information